 Anbar Asia

-What is Azure or Lazuli Lapis and its characteristics?
+What is Lapis lazuli (Azure) and its characteristics?

 Lazuli has more applications in dyeing fabrics, glazed and painted porcelain pottery, tile -making and treatment and medical use